 The network of pre-insulated pipes stretches over 30 km across the town of Lerwick, supplying in the region of 1000 customers.
 The pipes consist of a steel pipe system, with a layer of polyurethane foam securely bonded to the steel and protected by a HDPE outer covering.
 Each joint is carefully welded using a TIG welding system and then covered with special fittings to maintain the integrity of the pipe network.

 In addition to the Waste to Energy Plant, the Lerwick scheme has an oil-fired Peak Load Boiler Station to assist with meeting instantaneous peak demands, typically in the morning and tea-time, and also to maintain the supply during periods of downtime for maintenance and servicing of the WTE.
 The boiler station has 3 oil-fired boilers, providing a back-up of 15 MW in order to maintain and provide security of supply during periods of WTE downtime.
 This down time period is limited to 40 days per year, spread across a two main shutdowns in the spring and autumn.
 By programming and planning these periods, we can supply the winter load through the burning of waste and avoid expensive oil alternatives.

 District Heating plants can provide higher efficiencies and better pollution control than localized boilers.
 The Lerwick scheme is an example of a visionary, successful and extensive adoption of this technology.

-The General Manager, Neville Martin and the Waste Services Team Leader, William Spence, wrote a paper about the District Heating Scheme for the institute of Civil Engineers.
+Our previous General Manager, Neville Martin and the SIC Waste Services Team Leader, William Spence, wrote a paper about the District Heating Scheme for the institute of Civil Engineers.
 You can download the paper here.